chenglou/ocaml-bench/README.md

 ## Comparison of various operation speeds of OCaml record vs Object

 **Note** actually most of these are dead wrong.
 I have no idea what I'm doing.
-Feel free to modify the tests but don't look at the conclusion below!
+Feel free to modify the tests but don't look at the conclusion at the end!

 ```
 lurk